Please enable JavaScript in your browser to use this page.

 Our proposals

-During previous consultations (outlined in ‘Explore the context’), residents in Temple Cloud told us that they were concerned about the speed of traffic in the area, HGV traffic and the limited space for wheeling, walking or cycling.
+During previous consultations, residents in Temple Cloud told us that they were concerned about the speed of traffic in the area, HGV traffic and the limited space for wheeling, walking or cycling.

-• install street lighting on the footpath between St Barnabas Church and Brandown Close
+3. Street lighting on the footpath between St Barnabas Church and Brandown Close to improve safety and encourage active travel.

-• extend the 30mph speed limits on Temple Inn Lane and on the A37 through the village to Temple Bridge
+5. A 30-mph speed limit on the A37 through the village south to Temple Bridge to improve road safety.

 • slower traffic and improved road safety